DeverellManning/Liminal-Exploration-Narative/Ideas.md

 	- My relationship with my Dad.
 - In stories I've read, the big problem is often not introduced in the beginning of the story.
 Hence “rising action”

-- More theme ideas:
+More theme ideas:
  - I’m almost a junior, and my sister is an adult now.
 It will be soon for me.
 What will I do?
  - Plus going on a mission and college.
  - This is sounding like quite a long kind of story, so quick thought, I might kinda plan a longer version, but split it into chunks and finish just one chunk for this project, for English.

--
-Symbolism:
+#### Symbolism:
  - Sin / Mistakes
  - Temptation
  - People, society
--
+ - Arina as my conceince

 > Written with [StackEdit](https://stackedit.io/).